 A laptop computer is essential for a student's academic career at the University.
 Students may opt to buy a new computer or bring one from home, but it must meet minimum University standards.
 Students should also consider their likely major or field of study when making their choice, since many UVA schools have specific requirements.
-Recommendations to help your daughter or son choose the right computer are posted at www.its.virginia.edu/students/new.
+For University and program requirements and recommendations, please see http://in.virginia.edu/itchecklist.

 Computer hardware and software can be purchased at special educational pricing through the Cavalier Computers website, or at its showroom inside the UVA Bookstore.

-Cavalier Computers is also an authorized Verizon Wireless Retailer and can assist students with cellphone or 4G tablet needs.
+Cavalier Computers is also an authorized T-Mobile retailer and can assist students with cellphone or 4G tablet needs.